-An exemplary embodiment of methods for identifying transformed cells involves exposing the bombarded cultures 45 to a selective agent, such as a metabolic inhibitor, an antibiotic, herbicide or the like.
+An exemplary embodiment of methods for identifying transformed cells involves exposing the bombarded cultures to a selective agent, such as a metabolic inhibitor, an 50 antibiotic, herbicide or the like.
 Cells which have been transformed and have stably integrated a marker gene conferring resistance to the selective agent used, will grow and divide in culture.
-Sensitive cells will not be amenable to 50 further culturing.
+Sensitive cells will not be amenable to further culturing.

-To use the bar-bialaphos or the EPSPS-glyphosate selective system, bombarded tissue is cultured for about 0-28 days on nonselective medium and subsequently transferred to medium containing from about 1-3 mg/l bialaphos or 55 about 1-3 mM glyphosate, as appropriate.
-While ranges of about 1-3 mg/l bialaphos or about 1-3 mM glyphosate can be employed, it is proposed that ranges of at least about 0.1-50 mg/l bialaphos or at least about 0.1-50 mM glyphosate will find utility in the practice of the invention.
-Tissue can be placed on any porous, inert, solid or semi-solid support for bombardment, including but not limited to filters and solid culture medium.
-Bialaphos and glyphosate are provided as examples of agents suitable for selection of transformants, but the technique of this invention is not limited to them.
+To use the bar-bialaphos or the EPSPS-glyphosate selective system, bombarded tissue is cultured for about 0-28 days on nonselective medium and subsequently transferred to medium containing from about 1-3 mg/l bialaphos or about 1-3 mM glyphosate, as appropriate.
+While ranges of 60 about 1-3 mg/l bialaphos or about 1-3 mM glyphosate can be employed, it is proposed that ranges of at least about 0.1-50 mg/l bialaphos or at least about 0.1-50 mg/l bialaphos are provided as examples of agents suitable for selection of transformants, but the technique of this invention is not limited to them.